Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 164.  ### Question164
-Tasks in a Sprint Backlog must be estimated in days/hours
+True or False: Tasks in a Sprint Backlog must be estimated in days/hours.

-- [ ] True
+- [ ] True.
-- [x] False
+- [x] False.

 _[⬆ Back to Top](#table-of-contents)_